SteavenGamerYT/Website/content/posts/2023/lang.md

 Fixing Language Display Problems in Linux

-So in order to fix it you need to have gonme-software installed
+So in order to fix it you need to have gnome-software installed

 ##  Installing Gnome-software